hileez/node-pyrunner-quick-start/doc/en.md

 Using node-pyrunner can extend the functionality of nodejs with python.
 Node-PyRunner execute tasks on async thread very easy, because  node-pyrunner is using libuv.
 You can also create child threads in Python and interact with NodeJS at any time.
 Tasks can be handled by Python multi-process, but only available in Windows.

-Electron integrates with the nodejs runtime, You can use Node-pyrunner in Electron to perform tasks and make it Python's web GUI, python executed javascript  to chenge DOM.
+Electron integrates with the nodejs runtime, You can use Node-pyrunner in Electron to perform tasks and make it Python's web GUI, python executed javascript  to change DOM.

 Node-PyRunner is embed Cpython  to NodeJS with C++ Addon, not a web server or child process.
 So the performance is best.